Lifelong Learning policies and procedures

 Where certificates are the only source of evidence of results, they should be photocopied by the Exams’ Officer prior to being mailed to the student.

-Malpractice and Maladministration
+Malpractice and maladministration

 This relates to suspected or actual malpractice and maladministration on the part of candidates, centre staff and any others involved in providing the qualification under consideration.
 It is also for use by Ascentis staff to ensure they deal with all malpractice and maladministration investigations in a consistent manner.